AdobeDocs/journeys.en/help/using/expression/operators.md

 ```<expression> has null```

-<expression> must be a list.
+&lt;expression&gt; must be a list.
 The result is boolean.

 Useful to identify that a list contains at least one null value.